gamesbook/protograf/docs/source/customised_shapes.rst

 Rotation takes place in anti-clockwise direction, from the horizontal, around the *centroid* of the Triangle.

-Example x.
+Example 8.
 Triangle: Rotation
 +++++++++++++++++++++++++++++

-.. |to1| image:: images/custom/rectangle/rotation.png
+.. |to1| image:: images/custom/triangle/triangle_rotation.png
    :width: 330

 ===== ======